Football Goal Posts

 Freestanding Goal Posts – When the surface isn’t suitable for socketed goal posts, but when there’s no need to move the goal posts on a regular basis, you’re most likely to find freestanding goal posts.
 Because they don’t feature any inbuilt weights, they need to be secured either by a chain to a nearby fence, or to the ground with the use of some kind of anchor.

 Fence-Folding Goal Posts – These are used on artificial pitches where sockets can’t be created, and where there’s not enough room to store away full-sized self-weighted or freestanding goal posts when not in use.
-They’re usually fixed to a solid wall or a fence behind the touchline, and they fold out on four arms when ready to be used.
+Fold away goals are usually fixed to a solid wall or a fence behind the touchline, and they fold out on four arms when ready to be used.
 Then, when no longer required, they can be pushed back until they’re almost flush with the wall or the fence.

-If you need a bit of help deciding which football goal posts are right for you, read our buyers’ guides:
+If you need a bit of help deciding which football posts are right for you, read our Buyers’ Guides: